 - The potatoes are not spicy.
 These potatoes have a very mild amount of heat.
 American chili powder is not very spicy.

-- Add chorizo.
-While the potatoes roast, cook some chorizo in a skillet.
+- Chorizo: While the crispy mexican potatoes roast, cook some chorizo in a skillet.
 Drain as much of the grease as possible.
 Toss the potatoes with the chorizo or sprinkle on top right before serving.

 - 24 ounces baby yellow potatoes, halved & pat dried*